ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/licensing.md

 },
 ```

-From now on the **"testconfig.json"** file will be copied to the build output directory and My Tested ASP.NET Core MVC will be able to read it successfully.
+From now on the **"testconfig.json"** file will be copied to the build output directory, and My Tested ASP.NET Core MVC will be able to read it successfully.
 More information about the test configuration can be found [HERE](/guide/testconfig.html).

 Rebuild the solution and run the tests again.
 All of them should pass.
 We have unlocked the full version of the library! :)